oracle/db-sharding/container-based-sharding-deployment/samples/compose-files/docker-compose/README.md

 # Deploying Oracle Globally Distributed Database Containers using docker-compose

-Below steps provide an example to use `docker-compose` to create the docker network and to create the containers for a Oracle Globally Distributed Database Deployment on a single Oracle Linux 7 host using Docker Containers.
+This document provides an example of how to use `docker-compose` to create the Docker network and to create the containers for an Oracle Globally Distributed Database Deployment on a single Oracle Linux 7 host using Docker Containers.

 **IMPORTANT:** This example uses 21c RDBMS and 21c GSM Docker Images.